microsoft/cai-test-training-tool/README.md

 1. Wait until the deployment is finished
 1. (optional, only has to be done for initial deployment OR when settings are updated) Execute following command:<br>
 `az webapp config appsettings set -g [insert name of resource group] -n [insert your function name] --settings @appsettings.json`
-1. Use [Postman](https://www.postman.com/downloads/) for testing the endpoints with the [collections](assets/postman-collection/XXXX)

-TBD!
-Ihab to check?

 ##### Setting Application Settings